jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

-### 5. Barter Trade Legalization (Cooperation-Bayanihan)
+### 5. Barter Trade (Cooperation-Bayanihan)

 <!-- The Chinese traders respected the barter economy of Maharlika for its fidelity.    -->

 The federalized system will be ideal for our proposed bayanihan barter economy which is based on [points as a store of value](/social/economics/solutions/bur/).

 A point is pegged to 1 kilogram of NFA rice.
 This will implement Adam Smith's [grain-based valuation](/social/economics/principles/effort-theory-of-value).
+This is superior to cryptocurrency and which is pegged to nothing.
+In fact, the chronic inflation from 2020 is caused by crypto*.

+> *Instead of people putting their money in the bank which the bank can lend to producers, they put their money into crypto which produces nothing and even wastes electricity.
+This waste and lack of production contributes to inflation.

-This will make the economy secure from inflation and financial crises, which we predict to happen in a few years.
+A grain-based system will make the economy secure from inflation and financial crises, which we predict to happen in a few years.
 This system give importance to agriculture and will be the basis of the Maharlikan cooperative system.

 <!-- This makes it a kind of delayed barter system that is based on morals instead of money, specifically pakikipagkapwa.
 This would make entrepreneurship cheaper since morals (trust, integrity, honesty) are free yet very expensive. -->